Annual Education Report

 |Charlotte High School||No Label||MTSS|

-The students of Charlotte Public Schools are surrounded by a dedicated and highly knowledgeable staff that is aware of the needs of the students we serve.
-Staff members are continuously attending professional development to further their repertoire of teaching strategies to incorporate into their classrooms.
-CPS is a place where all students are supported to become responsible and respectful young adults.
+The students of Charlotte Public Schools are surrounded by a dedicated and highly knowledgeable staff that works hard to serve the needs of students.
+Staff members are continuously attending professional development to diversify their teaching strategies in their classrooms and buildings.
+CPS provides and environment where all students are supported to develop into responsible and successful members of society.